Xilinx/mlir-aie/AIEDialect.md

 This operation terminates the basic block describing a buffer descriptor inside a tile or shim DMA operation.
 It references a single following buffer descriptor.
-Note that unlike other terminators (like cf.br), canonicalization should not remove the 'nextBd' terminator, since it would result in invalid buffer descriptors.
+Note that unlike other terminators (like cf.br), canonicalization should not remove the `nextBd` terminator, since it would result in invalid buffer descriptors.

 Example:
 ```